aicenter/PDV-tutorials/README.md

 ### Online feedback form
 There is one form for all tutorials, it is saved in the G-drive of the course.
 Use the `\framefeedback{}` command to include a slide.
 Don't forget to activate the form before classes and lock it afterwards.

+## Github Actions Automated Compilation and Release
+The repository is configured with a Github action that runs on every push.
+It is sufficient to push changes from overleaf, the pdfs linked from Courseware should get updated automatically in couple of minutes.
+Investigate failures by checking the Actions tab on github.